ARK2120 – Hunters, Gatherers, early Farmers and Stone age Technology

 In this course you will:

-- Learn the most important aspects of lithic technology.
+- Learn the most important aspects of lithic and pottery technology.
 Through the use of the chaîne opératoire approach, the French method which forms the basis of learning in this course, you will learn to recognize the main stages of production and to identify types of raw material used in the manufacture of artefacts.

 - Learn how to relate the use of objects to their social context.
-You will develop a thorough understanding of the various stages in lithic technology and technology’s place within the wider society.
+You will develop a thorough understanding of the various stages in lithic and pottery technology and technology’s place within the wider society.

-- Be able to draw valid conclusions about production and the wider social aspects of manufacture and use of objects.
+- Be able to draw valid conclusions about production and the wider social aspects of manufacture and use of Objects.

 Students who are admitted to study programmes at UiO must each semester register which courses and exams they wish to sign up for in Studentweb.